Flak jacket: History

 The Royal Air Force subsequently offered the jackets to the United States Army Air Forces, which adopted them as a Defense Standard.
 The UK subsequently supplied the USAAF with 9,600 flak jackets under lend-lease.

-During World War II, flak jackets and steel helmets were worn by US Navy personnel on aircraft carriers during battle, since the ships and especially their flight decks offered little protection for their crew.
+During World War II, flak jackets and steel helmets were worn by U.S. Navy personnel on aircraft carriers during battle, since these ships and especially their flight decks offered little protection for their crew.
 The jackets were supposed to protect against shell fragments and heat.

 Ballistic protection

-Col. Grow’s request to the Wilkinson Sword company was to develop a vest that could stop a .45 caliber round fired at close range.
-Although flak jackets offered some protection against small caliber bullets and shell fragments, ultimately they proved to be less effective than hoped.
-Flak jackets are now generally considered to be inferior to modern ballistic vests.
+Col. Grow’s request to the Wilkinson Sword company was to develop a vest that could stop a .45 caliber (11.43 mm) round fired at close range.
+Although flak jackets offered protection against some small caliber pistol bullets and shell fragments, ultimately they proved to be less effective than hoped.
+Flak jackets are now considered to be inferior to modern ballistic vests.